 An introduction to topology.
 This course provides a basic introduction to the definitions and concepts of point set topology, and a brief introduction to algebraic topology (homotopy and the fundamental group).
+Prerequisite: Minimum of C in MATH 240.

-MATH 422 Foundations and Philosophy of Mathematics
+MATH 422 Foundations and Philosophy of Mathematics...3

-This culminating senior experience course in mathematics major provides an introduction to mathematical philosophy with a consideration of the logical foundations of mathematics, its culture and practices.
+This culminating senior experience course in the mathematics major provides an introduction to mathematical philosophy with a consideration of the logical foundations of mathematics, its culture and practices.
 Also includes a development of the number systems.
 A broad review of mathematics will be done in preparation for the ETS Major Field test.